Brutalismus 3000: History

 Theo Zeitner began producing music around 2012, while Victoria Vassiliki Daldas played the piano and sang in her school choir.
 Daldas and Zeitner met in 2018 on the dating app Tinder and began recording music together in 2020.
 The duo released their debut EP Amore Hardcore on April 24, 2020.
 The duo released their second EP, Liebe in Zeiten der Kola, on November 20, 2020.

 On October 16, 2021, the duo performed at the BR Festival London festival, a video which amassed over 5.9 million views on the Boiler Room YouTube channel, as of January 2024.
 The third EP by the duo, Eros Massacre, was released on April 29, 2022.

-At the beginning of April 2023, Brutalismus 3000 released their debut album, Ultrakunst.
+On April 7, 2023, Brutalismus 3000 released their debut album, Ultrakunst.
 The album reached number 11 on the Offizielle Deutsche Charts three weeks after its release.
 The duo's first music video for the single Die Liebe kommt nicht aus Berlin was released at the beginning of March.

+On June 26, 2026, Brutalismus 3000 released their second album Harmony, preceded by the lead single, I Bring My Gun To The Function (with Boys Noize) on April 29, 2026, and Gore Louvre on June 4, 2026.